about h.o.p.e

 Hearts Open

-H.O.P.E.’s programs offer a warm, welcoming place where everyone’s voice can be heard – regardless of race and/or gender.
+H.O.P.E.’s programs are all about offering a warm, welcoming place where everyone’s voice can be heard – regardless of race and/or gender.
 Everyone should be treated equally and equitably.

 Knowledge